 BJS, through its FJSP, has recognized the incomparability of these annual statistical reports and has attempted to reconcile many of the differences identified by the working group.
 For instance, by combining databases from several years, BJS is able to report on those cases that actually occurred during the reporting period.
-Additionally, commonly used case processing statistics are made comparable across stages by applying uniform definitions to data obtained from each agency.
-Because definitions in the FJSP are consistent with those categories in BJS programs describing State defendants convicted. sentenced, or imprisoned, the comparison of Federal and State case processing statistics is facilitated.
+Commonly used case processing statistics are made comparable across stages by applying uniform definitions to data obtained from each agency.
+Because definitions in the FJSP are consistent with those categories in BJS programs describing State defendants convicted, sentenced, or imprisoned, the comparison of Federal and State case processing statistics is facilitated.

-The 2000 Compendium, 15th in a series which includes 1984, 1985, 1986, 1988, 1989, 1990, 1992, 1993, 1994, 1995, 1996, 1997, 1998, and 1999 describes defendants processed at each stage of the Federal justice system arrest by Federal law enforcement agencies (chapter 1), investigation and prosecution by the U.S. attorneys (chapter 2), pretrial release or detention (chapter 3), adjudication in the U.S. district courts (chapter 4), sentencing (chapter 5), appeal of the conviction and/or sentence imposed (chapter 6), and corrections (chapter 7) - for the 12-month period ending September 30, 2000 (the Federal fiscal year).
+The 2003 Compendium, 18th in a series which includes 1984, 1985, 1986, 1988, 1989, 1990, 1992, 1993, 1994, 1995, 1996, 1997, 1998, 1999, 2000, 2001 and 2002, describes defendants processed at each stage of the Federal justice system - arrest by Federal law enforcement agencies (chapter 1), investigation and prosecution by the U.S. attorneys (chapter 2), pretrial release or detention (chapter 3), adjudication in the U.S. district courts (chapter 4), sentencing (chapter 5), appeal of the conviction and/or sentence imposed (chapter 6), and corrections (chapter 7) - for the 12month period ending September 30, 2003 (the Federal fiscal year).
 Prior to 1994, the Compendium was reported on a calendar-year basis.

-The tables presented report events that occurred during the Federal fiscal year - October 1, 1999 - September 30, 2000.
+The tables presented report events that occurred during the Federal fiscal vear - October 1, 2002 - September 30, 2003.
 Generally, the tables include both individual and organizational defendants.
-Organizational defendants are not included in tables describing pretrial release and detention or tables showing defendants sentenced to incarceration.
+Organizational defendants are not included in tables showing defendants sentenced to incarceration, or tables describing offenders under post-conviction community supervision.
 Juvenile offenders charged as adults are included in the reported statistics.
 Felony and misdemeanor distinctions are provided where possible (see "Offense classifications" in Methodology).